 Smart homes and the Internet of Things only reaches its potential with 5G.
 At the moment we’re tending to use this technology in isolation – humans talking to their devices.
 Controlling things like lights, heating, or TVs remotely over the internet.

-That’s great, but the true future of 5G and the Internet of Things is when all these devices talk to each other.
+That’s great.
+But the true future of 5G and the Internet of Things is when all these devices talk to each other.
 Not just you.
-An ‘eco-system’, if we were to get all David Attenborough on you for a moment.
-In a 5G future they’ll all have a nice chinwag between themselves.
-No cup of tea required.
-And in their super-smart way, save us time, energy and hassle.
+An ‘eco-system’, if we were to get a bit David Attenborough on you for a moment.
+In a 5G future, your devices will all have a chat between themselves.
+No cups of tea required.
+And in their super-smart way, save us time, energy, and hassle.

 5G is a potential hero of sustainability.
 It’ll transform the way businesses operate.
 The fashion industry is a great example of this.
 The number of sample outfits created will drop dramatically and travel will be reduced.
 Read more about our partnership with the iconic Central Saint Martins for more on that story.